 Have peppermint growing in your garden?
 Go pick some, and use it to make your own peppermint extract.
-If you start a batch now, it’ll be ready in time for the holidays.
-Here’s how it’s made:
+It makes a great gift during the holidays.
+Here’s what you do:

 How to Make Peppermint Extract

 Prep Time: 5 minutes

 What You’ll Need: